Swayam200/Shape_Recog_Game/README.md

 Shape Recognition AI Game is an interactive Python-based game that combines drawing, machine learning, and fun.
 Players are challenged to draw specific shapes, and an AI model predicts what they’ve drawn.
 Earn points by drawing the correct shape!

 ### Features
--Interactive Drawing Area: Use your mouse to draw shapes in a dedicated canvas.
+Interactive Drawing Area: Use your mouse to draw shapes in a dedicated canvas.
--Machine Learning Predictions: An AI model predicts the shape you’ve drawn.
+Machine Learning Predictions: An AI model predicts the shape you’ve drawn.
--Real-Time Feedback: Get feedback on your drawings (e.g., "Correct!" or "Not quite!").
+Real-Time Feedback: Get feedback on your drawings (e.g., "Correct!" or "Not quite!").
--Dynamic Learning: The AI improves over time as new shapes are added to the training set.
+Dynamic Learning: The AI improves over time as new shapes are added to the training set.
--Enhanced UI: Modern, visually appealing interface with rounded buttons, clear instructions, and intuitive controls.
+Enhanced UI: Modern, visually appealing interface with rounded buttons, clear instructions, and intuitive controls.

 ### Technologies Used
--Programming Language: Python
+Programming Language: Python
--Libraries:
+Libraries:
--- pygame for creating the interactive game UI.
+-pygame for creating the interactive game UI.
--- numpy and scikit-learn for AI model training and predictions.
+-numpy and scikit-learn for AI model training and predictions.
--- opencv for feature extraction from the drawings.
+-opencv for feature extraction from the drawings.

 ### Setup Instructions
 1. Clone the Repostiory